 Our networks and social proof

-Social proof can be divided into two different pieces.
-The influence of the people who are some way connected pretty close to us and the influence of the people without connection to us.
-The latter people just happen to be in the situation where they have influence into our behavior.
+Social proof can be divided into two different components.
+The influence of the people who are some way connected pretty close to you and the influence of the people without connection to you.
+The latter people just happen to be in the situation where they have influence into your behavior.
 The simplest social network is two people connected to each other.
 You have many networks.
 You can also think these networks as a one big network.

 You can choose the structure of your network in three ways.
 First, you decide how many people you are connected to intimately.
 Second, you decide how tightly these people are interconnected.
 And, third, you control how central is your position in the network.
 You have your most intimate network.
 Contagion is the strongest in it.
 Things flowing through your connections are also important.
 Contagion happens, because people have tendency to copy each other as a definition of social proof states.
 You do not copy only your friends.
 You also copy your friends´ friends and their friends´friends.
 The influence of your network to you diminishes gradually until third degree of connection.
 Then it vanishes.